Numerical Optimization Problem with DEAP

 function evaluates the fitness of an individual, which is a vector of decision variables.

-The smaller the value of this function, the better the individual (since we are minimizing). - The function returns a tuple because $DEAP$ expects the fitness to be returned in this format.
+The smaller the value of this function, the better the individual (since we are minimizing). - The function returns a tuple because DEAP expects the fitness to be returned in this format.

 - The